mongodb/mongo/src/mongo/db/repl/README.md

 After `_cleanUpLocalCollectionsAfterSync`, we release the global lock and call `_replicationStartupRecovery`.
-This replays the oplog and sets the stable timestamp to the oplogTruncateAfterPoint, which will also be the top of the oplog after recovery.
+This replays the oplog and sets the stable timestamp to the oplogTruncateAfterPoint, which will also be the top of the oplog (the latest entry in the oplog) after recovery.
 At this point, once a checkpoint is taken, the files on disk will be correct for use in normal operation.

 ## Moving the downloaded files to the dbpath